arebaka/lena/README.md

 After the launch, there are available commands `stop` & `reload` for safe stop and restart respectively.

 ## Support
-If something doesnt work, or you just want to talk to the bot creator or his mom, write [@arelive](//t.me/arelive).
+If something doesnt work, or you just wanna talk to the bot creator or his mom, write [@arelive](//t.me/arelive).
 There also accepted kicks from volunteer project managers.